commercetools/connect-payment-integration-braintree/processor/README.md

   - centAmount: Amount in the smallest indivisible unit of a currency.
 For example, 5 EUR is specified as 500 while 5 JPY is specified as 5.
   - currencyCode: Currency code compliant to [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217)
+  - fractionDigits: The number of default fraction digits for the given currency, like 2 for EUR or 0 for JPY.

   ```
   {